Dairy distributor

 To operate a dairy distributor business in Victoria you are required under the Dairy Act 2000 to be licensed with DFSV and comply with the conditions of that licence.
 Dairy distributor licence holders must also comply with all relevant provisions of the Food Act 1984 and the Australia New Zealand Food Standards Code in the conduct of the dairy business and the handling, storage and distribution of dairy food.

-The Victorian dairy licence handbook outlines what is required to obtain and operate under a DFSV dairy licence and the Dairy distributor guideline provides further information about how to comply.
+The Victorian dairy licence handbook outlines what is required to obtain and operate under a DFSV dairy licence.

 1. Check eligibility